pixl8/Preside-CMS/support/docs/source/devguides/presideobjects.rst

         property name="id" type="numeric" dbtype="int" generator="increment";
     }

-The same technique can be used to have a primary key that does not use any sort of generator, in this case you would need to pass the ID value when inserting records:
+The same technique can be used to have a primary key that does not use any sort of generator (you would need to pass your own IDs when inserting data):

 .. code-block:: js